-- help: Displays the help text - make:model <name> : Creates a model and migration file where name is the name of the model and table is the associated table of the database - make:module <name>: Creates a new module that is dedicated to your business logic - make:controller <name>: Creates a new controller - make:language <ident>: Creates a new language folder structure with an app.php - make:validator <name> <ident>: Creates a new validator with the given name and the associated validator ident - make:event <name> <initial_method>: Creates a new event handler with name as class name and an initial handler method called (initial_method) - make:auth: Creates a model and migration used for authentication - make:cache: Creates a model and migration used for caching - make:test <name>: Creates a new test case with the given name - migrate:fresh: Creates a fresh migration of your database.
+- help: Displays the help text - make:model <name>: Creates a model and migration file according to the name - make:module <name> <opt:args[]>: Creates a new module that is dedicated to your business logic.
+Arguments can be -base to create a base class, --extends <opt:name> to extend a base class and -final to create a final class. - make:controller <name>: Creates a new controller - make:language <ident>: Creates a new language folder structure with an app.php - make:validator <name> <ident>: Creates a new validator with the given name and the associated validator ident - make:event <name> <initial_method>: Creates a new event handler with name as class name and an initial handler method called (initial_method) - make:command <name>: Creates a new command class - make:auth: Creates a model and migration used for authentication - make:cache: Creates a model and migration used for caching - make:test <name>: Creates a new test case with the given name - migrate:fresh: Creates a fresh migration of your database.
 Warning: This will erase all previously inserted data, so please be careful. - migrate:list: This will only run the newly created migrations - migrate:drop: This drops all migrations - serve <port>: Starts a development server.
 If port is not provided it uses the port 8000.